 When your electric lawn mower’s cutting bag reaches its full capacity, it will prevent your lawn mower from turning on since it cannot collect any more trimmings.
 To ensure this isn’t the case, simply remove the detached bag from your lawn mower to check its status.

-If it’s full, empty the bag, reconnect it to your electric lawn mower, and see if the issue is resolved.
+If it’s full, empty the bag, reconnect it to your mower, and see if the issue is resolved.
 If not, you’ll have to keep troubleshooting.

 Not all lawn mowers are equipped with a cutting bag, but that doesn’t mean it can’t still be clogged with trimmings preventing it from turning on.
-It is not uncommon for excess grass and other debris to get lodged or stuck within your lawn mower’s deck.
+It is not uncommon for excess grass and other debris to get lodged or stuck in the mower deck.

-Whether you have a riding or push electric lawn mower, you’ll want to check underneath the deck near the blades to ensure there aren’t any trimmings built up that need to be cleared.
+Whether you have a riding or push mower, you’ll want to check underneath the deck near the blades to ensure there aren’t any trimmings built up that need to be cleared.

-Large amounts of grass in the electric lawn mower deck might be inhibiting your blade’s ability to rotate which can be the root cause of the lawn mower refusing to start.
+Large amounts of grass in the mower deck might be inhibiting your blade’s ability to rotate which can be the root cause of the lawn mower refusing to start.

 If the blades on your lawn mower can’t turn properly, the machine will use safety features to prevent itself from turning on.
-This is for the safety of the user and to prevent blade damage.
+This is to prevent motor damage.

-Vents clogged on your electric lawn mower will increase the risk of overheating your motor.
-This is why most electric lawn mowers won’t even turn on if the vent is somehow blocked or clogged as it would likely damage the motor.
+Clogged vents will increase the risk of overheating your motor.
+This is why most mowers won’t turn on when the battery is hot.

 You will want to be extremely cautious when cleaning or unclogging your lawn mower’s vents, as you could potentially damage your motor in the process, which will definitely prevent the machine from starting.